 President Nixon had an alternate speech ready in case the mission failed.

 Why We Love National Moon Day

-The moon has earthquakes that sometimes form cracks, where gasses escape!
-What a strange landscape for the Apollo crew to walk on don't you think?
+The moon has earthquakes (or in this case, moonquakes) that sometimes form cracks where gasses escape.
+What a strange landscape for the Apollo crew to walk on, don't you think?